Business Mail Advanced Prices 2020

-Business Mail Advanced prices will be changing as of 2nd January 2019.
+Business Mail Advanced prices have changed as of January 2020.
 The cost of sending items via business mail advanced when using Mailmark will be:

 Business Mail Advanced (BMA) discounts are based on the volume of post you send at a time.
 Below is a table of the savings that can be made by using a Mailmark franking machine with Business Mail Advanced.
 These discounts are based on unsorted machine readable letters sent.

-For more in depth detail about sorted and unsorted levels of discount download this brochure Business Mail Advanced Rate Card 2019
+For more in depth detail about sorted and unsorted levels of discount download this brochure Royal Mail Advertising Mail Rate Card 2020

 What is business mail advanced?